kebaldwi/DNAC-TEMPLATES/PnP-Workflow.md

 ## PnP Workflow
-With the advent of Cisco DNA Center, Cisco has taken a leap forward in how
+With the advent of Cisco DNA Center, Cisco has taken a leap forward in how to deploy devices